 Misir Hiralall, Sabrina

 David Benfield, Ph.D., Brown University; M.A., Brown University; B.A., St. John’s College.
 Dr. Benfield was a member of the faculty at Montclair State from 1972 until 2015, and he served as deputy chair of the department and was a devoted student advisor for the majority of that time.
 Dr. Benfield taught courses on epistemology, ethics, and philosophy of religion.
 He is now active in Montclair State University Emeritus faculty and retirement networks.

 Stephen Johnson, Ph.D., M.Phil., Yale University; M.A., Marquette University; B.A., Spring Hill College.
 Dr. Johnson taught in the Department of Religion from 1972 until 2015, specializing in religion in America, religion and psychology, and religion and myth.
 He was active in the Mid-Atlantic Region of the American Academy of Religion, holding leadership positions in the organization for many years.
 He is now enjoying retirement while he spends time with his family.

-Michael Kogan, Ph.D., Columbia University.
-Dr. Kogan taught at Montclair State University from 1973 to 2015.
-He taught courses on Jewish and Christian religious texts, Kierkegaard, Heidegger and T. S. Eliot.
-Dr. Kogan is now active in education and community work in Charleston, South Carolina.
+Michael Kogan, Ph.D., B.A., Syracuse University.
+Dr. Kogan taught at Montclair State University from 1973 to 2015 and served as chair of the department for a total of twenty-four years (1984-2008).
+He taught courses on Jewish and Christian religious texts and on the philosophical and religious thought of Kierkegaard, Heidegger and T. S. Eliot.
+Throughout his career, Dr. Kogan was deeply engaged in public discourse, and he continues to be active in education and community work in Charleston, South Carolina.